Eating Disorder Awareness

 Food, Body Image, and Eating Disorders in the Jewish Community

-The Young Leadership Cabinet of the Orthodox Union developed a documentary, “Hungry to be Heard”, focusing on the rising rates of anorexia, bulimia, and other eating disorders in our community.
-This film is aimed at providing educational information for students, parents, teachers and health professionals regarding awareness, prevention, and treatment of eating disorders.
+Over the past several years, societal pressures with regard to body image have contributed to a dramatic increase in eating disorders in the Jewish community.
+“Hungry to be Heard” is an absorbing documentary that focuses on the rising rates of anorexia, bulimia, and other eating disorders in our community.
+It is aimed at providing education regarding awareness, prevention, and treatment of eating disorders.

 Eating Disorder

-Bishvili בשבילי
+Bishvili ??????

 For Me